attrill20/Codewars/README.md

 ## Codewars

 Welcome to my Codewars repository!
 This repository contains my solutions to various CodeWars coding challenges.
-I will be adding solutions to CodeWars challenges whenever possible.
+I will be adding solutions to CodeWars challenges as I complete more - I aim to solve at least one a day to pratice my coding skills and add notes explaining what I have learnt from that particular challenge.
-The folders in this repository are organized based on the difficulty level of the challenges, indicated by their corresponding "Kyu" ratings.

 ## Difficulty Levels